Want to share this article? Visit our re-post guidelines.

 - The guidance of a Lyme-literate doctor can be an essential component to clear tick-borne and other chronic infections.
-My 1:1 Coaching Program and my At-Home Program provide recommendations of supplements and protocols to help eradicate Lyme disease and chronic illnesses.
+My At-Home Program provides recommendations of supplements and protocols to help eradicate Lyme disease and chronic illnesses.

 What’s the Connection Between Hormones, Lyme Disease, And Chronic Illness?

 “Hormone” is a relatively new term.
 In the 1800s, scientists observed that some kind of chemical communication must take place between different organs and tissues in the body.
 Later, they noted that certain disorders could be successfully treated with endocrine tissue extracts.
 English physiologists Ernest Starling and William Bayliss coined the term “hormone” in the early 1900s.1